Banging Toolbox

 And if you are smoothing a workpiece, high speeds might leave burn marks on the surface.

-On the other hand, all-pro made bench grinders like Dewalt, Makita, and Jet only come as a single-speed unit.
+On the other hand, all-pro-made bench grinders like Dewalt, Makita, and Jet only come as single-speed units.

 Remember if a bench grinder is a brush-type motor you could use a rheostat or a dimmer circuit to control the speed on a pro-brand tool.